Building an emergency fund is key when you’re ready to start taking your finance seriously.

 How awesome?
 If you have a local bank or credit union, chances are CIT bank pays at least 10 times more interest than most brick and mortar banks.

-After you’ve saved up your first $100, click here to open a CIT Bank Money Market account today.
+After you’ve saved up your first $100, you can Open a CIT Bank Money Market account and get a 1.85% APY.
+See site for full terms and conditions on this offer.

 Do you have to use CIT Bank?
 No.